memespring/wiki-platformland-content/real-time.md

 # Real-time government services
+One of the characteristics of today’s digital service is that they operate in real-time.

 ## Why real-time services?
 * Proactivly inform users about changes / potentual changes based on data already held. e.g. child reaching school age